Brake Check, Repair and Replacement

 Brake calipers squeeze the brake pads against the brake disc.
 Wheel cylinders extend to press the brake shoes against the brake drum.

 Brake pads press against the brake disc to slow the rotation of the wheel.
 Brake pads wear rapidly and need constant checks to ensure there is enough friction material on them.
+To read more about signs that your brake pads may need replacing, please click on the following article: How to tell if you need new brake pads.

 Cost to repair brake pads